TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 ## Step One: Type

-An Intrigue is a conflict of words, a careful exchange of negotiations, Persuasion, and subterfuge.
-Intrigue is the process of modifying another character’s behavior to Convince or compel an opponent to Act or believe in a specific way.
-Through an Intrigue, you might cultivate an alliance, seduce a withdrawn noblewoman, smear a rival’s name, or intimidate a dire enemy.
-At first blush, an Intrigue may not seem at all dangerous, but a critical negotiation can be every bit as deadly as the sword.
+An **Engagement** is a conflict of words, a careful exchange of negotiations, Persuasion, and subterfuge. **Engagement** is the process of modifying another character’s behavior to Convince or compel an opponent to Act or believe in a specific way.
+Through an **Engagement**, you might cultivate an alliance, seduce a withdrawn noblewoman, smear a rival’s name, or intimidate a dire enemy.
+At first blush, an **Engagement** may not seem at all dangerous, but a critical negotiation can be every bit as deadly as the sword.

 All intrigues fall into one of three types: simple, standard, and complex.
-Each type reflects the nature of the challenge, the number and types of participants involved, and finally, the intended outcome.
-Intrigue types and the conditions for them to occur follow.
+Each type reflects the nature of the challenge, the number and types of participants involved, and finally, the intended outcome. **Engagement** types and the conditions for them to occur follow.

-### Simple Intrigues
+### Simple **Engagement**s

 The most common and easiest to use, simple intrigues handle all the basic interactions between the PCs and minor Narrator characters.
 Simple intrigues are useful for bluffing your way past a guard, pretending to be someone other than you are, or ferreting out information in a relaxed environment.
 Generally, simple intrigues are used when the intended outcome (what you hope to achieve or what you want your opponent to do) is not out of character for your opponent.
-For example, if you were trying to seduce a woman that’s already attracted to you, a simple Intrigue will suffice to see if she’ll give in to your advances.
+For example, if you were trying to seduce a woman that’s already attracted to you, a simple **Engagement** will suffice to see if she’ll give in to your advances.

 Simple intrigues are also used to resolve exchanges between characters with large disparities between their Status abilities.
-Whenever you try to Influence another character whose Status is 3 or more ranks lower than yours, you may use a simple Intrigue to handle the exchange.
+Whenever you try to Influence another character whose Status is 3 or more ranks lower than yours, you may use a simple **Engagement** to handle the exchange.

 Simple intrigues have the following characteristics: